Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 };
 ```

-Here, you just define the outline of the function, adding the async keyword before your single argument, `dogsToLoad`.
+Here, you define the outline of the function, adding the `async` keyword before your single argument, `dogsToLoad`.
 Also set as a default to ‘`8`’.
-So, you can specify a number of dogs' pictures to fetch from the API or leave it blank and you’ll get eight back.
+So, you specify a number of dogs' pictures to fetch from the API or leave it blank and you’ll get eight back.

 Next, add your variables: